Get help finding somewhere to live if you’re 16 or 17 and have nowhere to stay.

 If you've been in care

-If you’ve been in care you can get help from social services until your 21st birthday, or until your 25th birthday if you're in education or training.
-This may include help with housing, living costs and advice.
+Once you've been in care for 13 weeks you will also get support from social services up until your 21st birthday (or 25th birthday if you're in education or training).
+This may include advice, accommodation during holidays if you go to university and cash assistance.

 Find out more about help and housing for care leavers.